 There is also an observation deck where the visitors can see the whole of Jakarta from the high.
 The deck is right under the golden flame with lift access for visitors.
 Expect to spare more time to get to the observation deck.

 The long queue and visitors’ enthusiasm almost never dismount.
-The lift access is on the south gate.
-This lift will bring the visitors to the observation deck in 115 meters high.
+The lift access is at the south gate.
+This lift will bring the visitors to the observation deck 115 meters high.